davidjwiner/test-aua-project/README.md

-Test project for upgrade AGP.
+Test project for upgrading AGP.